highchair/artinruins-com/property-img/_To-DO.md

 _From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

-_From the RIHPHC’s survey of Providence Industrial Sites, July 1981_
+_From the RIHPHC survey of Providence Industrial Sites, July 1981_

 _From “Downtown Providence: Statewide Historical Preservation Report P-P-5,” prepared by the RIHPHC, May 1981_